aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

                  ^
        6:      }

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

-        The opening curly bracket `{` on line 3 is not closed.

-            3: a = {'a': 1,
-                   |
+        Python indicates that the error is caused by `2` written immediately after `'c'`.
-        It is also possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.
+        It is possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.
+        Perhaps you meant

+            a = {'a': 1,     'b': 2,     'c': 3,     }

 Missing comma in a set